YIIK: A Postmodern RPG: Plot

 Alex has a recurring dream of a motionless woman made of plastic.
-A Soul Survivor materializes in Alex's house and leads him to a radio tower, where he finds an empty jacket for the record Mystical Ultima LP Legend.
+A Soul Survivor materializes in Alex's house and leads him to a radio tower, where he finds an empty record jacket.
 Suspecting that the Entity wants the record to be broadcast, Alex searches for a copy of the record.
-During this time, he may or may not apologize to Rory depending on the player's choice, and he befriends record store chain owner Claudio Unkrich (Anthony Sardinha) and his sister Chondra (Michaela Laws), who feel that the circumstances surrounding Sammy overlap with that of their missing young brother Aaron.
+During this time, he may or may not apologize to Rory depending on the player's choice, and he befriends record store chain owner Claudio Unkrich (Anthony Sardinha) and his sister Chondra (Michaela Laws), who feel that the circumstances surrounding Sammy overlap with those of their missing young brother Aaron.
 After learning that Vella is the record's artist and retrieving it from her Mind Dungeon, the group broadcasts the record from the radio tower.
 The plastic woman from Alex's dream, the Essentia 2000 (also Ehrlich), awakens in an isolated van.
 Alex and Vella psychically witness the Essentia 2000 eliminate a pair of Soul Survivors, and they resolve to find her.
 At this point, Alex can optionally allow Rory to privately discuss his ongoing depression.

 When the group locates Essentia's van, she brings Alex into her Mind Dungeon, where she claims to be a parallel version of both Sammy and Vella.
-Sammy, who had made the decision to leave her physical body and enter the Soul Space, was taken by two-thirds of her soul that had already made the transition.
+Sammy, who had made the decision to leave her physical body and enter the Soul Space, was taken by the two-thirds of her soul that had already made the transition.
 Prior to Sammy's disappearance, Essentia's physical body was captured and held captive by Soul Survivors, and her soul entered Alex's house when Sammy was taken.
 A tour of Essentia's parallel lives culminates in the revelation that Alex is the destroyer of other realities, and she foretells the end of his own upon the New Year.
 She suggests that Alex and his friends escape to the Soul Space to help prevent the end of other realities, but Alex insists on attempting to save his own reality despite the futility.